ga-curriculum/seb-pre-work-adding-content-to-a-webpage/README.md

 Here’s their reply:

-_"We mostly serve coffee and tea, but we have pastries too- here is a list of our specialties: handcrafted espresso, signature Arabic coffee, organic matcha tea, freshly baked croissants, and traditional date pastries."_
+_We mostly serve coffee and tea, but we have pastries too- here is a list of our specialties: handcrafted espresso, signature Arabic coffee, organic matcha tea, freshly baked croissants, and traditional date pastries._

 Looks like we’ll need a way to list these items on the site…